ETO Logo

 It's important to note that emerging research topics have fuzzy boundaries; there's no objectively correct answer to whether a particular article is "AI safety" research (for example).
 For each emerging topic, we try to capture articles in the MAC that subject matter experts would consider highly relevant to the topic in question.
 This inevitably involves some judgment calls.
 In addition, we rely on statistical models to apply the topic tags.
 For both reasons, the numbers in the Almanac are necessarily imprecise and should be interpreted as estimates.
 Read more >>

-Another caveat: we err on the side of inclusion when assigning articles to academic research subjects, meaning subject-specific counts in the Almanac (e.g., the total number of biology or chemistry articles) or may be higher than expected.
+Another caveat: we err on the side of inclusion when assigning articles to research subjects, meaning subject-specific counts in the Almanac (e.g., the total number of biology or chemistry articles) or may be higher than expected.
 In most cases, we "count" a research article toward a particular Almanac subject if that subject is among the article's three highest-scoring subjects, according to the Merged Academic Corpus subject models.
 (Totals for AI and its subfields use a different method based on different models.)
 This is a liberal standard.
 It also means that each article counts toward three different Almanac subjects (in other words, different Almanac subjects can include the same article).
 Both of these factors tend to increase the Almanac's subject-specific totals.

 For purposes of the Almanac, we isolate English-language articles by filtering out every MAC article without an English-language title or abstract.